-Engaging and responding to the needs of clients is often associated with the feeling of strong emotions, as well as the use of verbal and non-verbal communication techniques.
+Engaging and responding to the needs of clients is often associated with strong emotions, as well as the use of verbal and non-verbal communication techniques.
 Social skills that are necessary to deal with the emotions of animal owners (e.g. at the time of euthanasia or emotionally unstable customers) require extraordinary patience, long practice and adequate time for practising.
-This very special and deep form of care, not even on the animal itself, but on its owner and a stranger to us, is a very big risk for the so-called compassion fatigue syndrome.
+This very special and deep form of care, not even for the animal itself, but for its owner, a stranger to us, is a very big risk for the so-called compassion fatigue syndrome.
 It appears if the spiritual, emotional and psychological balance of the veterinarian is not preserved.
 Strong psychological and emotional fatigue associated with the constant feeling of compassion is a burden arising as a result of constant and excessive exposure to traumatic events experienced by animal owners and their family members.

 Stages of professional burnout